gnmg7900/Data_Science_Portfolio/Social Network Analysis with PySpark/README.md

-# Big Data Analytics - Spark
+# Social Network Analysis with PySpark

 *Problem type:* Solve a problem set using pySpark on databricks